Locus (magazine): Science Fiction Awards Database

 Known previously as the Locus Index to SF Awards, the Science Fiction Awards Database (SFADB) is an index of science fiction, fantasy and horror awards compiled by Mark R. Kelly.
 It is often more up-to-date than the awards' own websites (according to The Encyclopedia of Science Fiction), and has received praise from editors and authors of SF.

 Recognition

 Locus has won many Hugo Awards, first the Hugo Award for Best Fanzine, and then in 1984 when the new category "Best Semiprozine" was established.
 As of 2012, Locus won the award for "Best Fanzine" eight times and for "Best Semiprozine" 22 times during the category's first 29 years.
-In 2012 "Best Semiprozine" was redefined to exclude all small, independent genre magazines as "professional publications" if they had either "(1) provided at least a quarter the income of any one person or, (2) was owned or published by any entity which provided at least a quarter the income of any of its staff and/or owner."; this included Locus.
-There is no longer a "Professional Magazine" Hugo Award; that original category was replaced in 1973 by the current "Best Editor."
+In 2012 "Best Semiprozine" was redefined to exclude all small, independent genre magazines as "professional publications" if they had either "(1) provided at least a quarter the income of any one person or, (2) was owned or published by any entity which provided at least a quarter the income of any of its staff and/or owner" and this included Locus.
+There is no longer a "Professional Magazine" Hugo Award and was replaced in 1973 by the current "Best Editor".